-Dear Xxxxx:
+Dear Xxxx:

-This letter is in response to your letter dated January 21, 2016, in which you request information.
+This letter is in response to your letter dated December 24, 2019, in which you requested information.
 The Department issues two types of letter rulings.
 Private Letter Rulings ("PLRs") are issued by the Department in response to specific taxpayer inquiries concerning the application of a tax statute or rule to a particular fact situation.
 A PLR is binding on the Department, but only as to the taxpayer who is the subject of the request for ruling and only to the extent the facts recited in the PLR are correct and complete.
 Persons seeking PLRs must comply with the procedures for PLRs found in the Department's regulations at 2 III.
 Adm.
 Code 1200.110.
 The purpose of a General Information Letter ("GIL") is to direct taxpayers to Department regulations or other sources of information regarding the topic about which they have inquired.
 A GIL is not a statement of Department policy and is not binding on the Department.
 See 2 III.
 Adm.
 Code 1200.120.
 You may access our website at www.tax.illinois.gov to review regulations, letter rulings and other types of information relevant to your inquiry.

+The nature of your inquiry and the information you have provided require that we respond with a GIL.
 In your letter you have stated and made inquiry as follows: